tanishsood/tanishsood.github.io/README.md

 #### 2. Installing Jekyll
 * To install Jekyll click here [Jekyll](https://jekyllrb.com/).
-* Now open command prompt from windows start menu.
+* Now open command prompt from the windows start menu.
 ![](7.png)
 * Type `gem install bundler jekyll` for reference you can look at quick start instructions from the above link.
 * Now to confirm if jekyll is installed type `jekyll -v`.
-You should see the version of the jekyll which confirms that it is install on your device otherwise you will get an error if not installed.
+You should see the version of the jekyll which confirms that it is installed on your device otherwise you will get an error if not installed.

 #### 3. Clone GitHub
-* Open command prompt and type `git clone https://github.com/[YourGitHubUsername]/[YourGitHubUsername].github.io`.
+* Open the command prompt and type `git clone https://github.com/[YourGitHubUsername]/[YourGitHubUsername].github.io`.

 #### 4. Creating Website
-* On command prompt open the cloned directory by typing `cd[YourGitHubUsername].github.io`.
+* On the command prompt open the cloned directory by typing `cd[YourGitHubUsername].github.io`.
-* Now to initialize the website, type `jekyll new[ChooseAnyNameForYOurWebsite]` in command prompt.
+* Now to initialize the website, type `jekyll new[ChooseAnyNameForYOurWebsite]` in the command prompt.
-* Switch to your website directory by using command `cd[YourWebsiteName]`.
+* Switch to your website directory by using the command `cd[YourWebsiteName]`.
-* Now you need to install webrick bundle by typing `bundle add webrick` command first and then typing `install bundle` command in command prompt.
+* Now you need to install the webrick bundle by typing `bundle add webrick` command first and then typing `install bundle` command in the command prompt.
-* Now to open the website, which you just created, in command prompt type `bundle exec jekyll serve` command.
+* Now to open the website, which you just created, in the command prompt type `bundle exec jekyll serve` command.
 * To view your website, in your browser search "https://loaclhost:4000".
-* Now push the required files using Git desktop application or by typing these commands in command prompt:
+* Now push the required files using the Git desktop application or by typing these commands in the command prompt:
     * `git add --all`
     * `git commit -m "YourCommitMessage"`
     * `git push -u origin main`
 *  To view your website open "https://[YourGitHubUsername].github.io" in your browser.

-#### This is how your website would look like.
+#### This is what your website would look like.
 \
 ![Resume](Resume.gif)

 ## **More Resources**
 -----------------------
-1. This [Markdown Tutotial](https://www.markdowntutorial.com/) is a great resource for learning markdown.
+1. This [Markdown Tutorial](https://www.markdowntutorial.com/) is a great resource for learning markdown.
 2. Andrew Etter's Modern Technical is a great read for understanding the concepts of technical writing.
 You can find [Etter's book](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) on Amazon.
 3. This [Git Tutorial](https://www.w3schools.com/git/) helped me understand Git.
 It is very thorough and goes very in depth